-Shipping containers were designed to hold cargo, and utilising pallets for stock in a container is extremely common.
-When considering how many pallets will fit inside your container, you need to think about the most efficient way to store the pallets inside.
+Initially designed to hold cargo, utilising space to warehouse stock in a unit is extremely common.
+When considering how many pallets will fit inside your unit, you need to think about the most efficient way to store the pallets inside.

 The number of pallets that can be stored inside the unit will of course depend on a few things; the size of the container, the size and type of pallet used, and how the pallets are arranged.

 Types of pallets

 There are two types of pallets that are commonly used.
 These are EUR Pallets, or Euro-Pallets, that are 1.2m x 0.8m, and Standard Pallets that are 1.2m x 1.0m.
 EUR Pallets are the most common.

 Containers also come in a range of sizes.
 The most common sizes are 10ft – 40ft.
 The size of the unit depends on the number of pallets you can store inside them:

 How many pallets fit in a 10ft Container

 10ft containers are ideal for a small amount of stock to store, or if you need a storage option for a confined space.
 A 10ft unit usually has approximately 72 square feet of floor space.
 This can hold five EUR or 4 Standard Pallets.